Fantasy on Themes from Mozart's Figaro and Don Giovanni: Version by Howard

 As reconstructed by Howard, the piece includes the music based on the dance scene from the Act I finale of Don Giovanni.
-The dramatic opening is based on the music from Figaro: a free paraphrase of "Non più andrai" followed by an arrangement of "Voi che sapete" in A-flat major instead of Mozart's B-flat major.
+The dramatic opening is based on the music from Figaro: a free paraphrase of "Non più andrai" followed by an arrangement of "Voi che sapete" in A♭ major instead of Mozart's B♭ major.
 This is the only appearance of Cherubino's music.
 Figaro's aria returns, initially in its original C major, but is quickly varied both harmonically and pianistically.
 However, instead of proceeding to Mozart's coda, the aria transitions to the dances from Don Giovanni.
 In the opera, the dances are a minuet in 3/4, a country dance in 2/4, and a quick waltz in 3/8.
 Liszt keeps the minuet in F major, and combines it with the country dance in the same key.
 He does not add the waltz as Mozart does, but treats it separately, eventually combining it with the country dance and, "excellently", a portion of Figaro's aria.
 A series of modulations follow which combine bits of all four themes.
 At the final transition, the earlier material from Figaro is reused alongside the theme from the minuet.
 This leads to the coda, which finishes Figaro's aria and where the manuscript breaks off just before the likely end of the piece.

 Howard's 3-bar completion towards the piece's coda (inside the square brackets), which incorporates earlier material.

 Howard has added a transitional passage of three bars from the Don Giovanni dance music to the final section and the final 15 bars to complete the piece.
 He has also added expression marks, including "dynamics, marks of articulation, numbers indicating numerical groupings, m.d. and m.s. marks, pedallings, tempo and other textual directions.
 The evident deficiencies of the manuscript (time signatures, accidentals, stems, beams, rest signs, fermatas) have been tacitly supplied throughout."
 He uses square brackets to differentiate his additions or suggestions from the original text.
 The dedication to Monsieur de Gericke Conseille de Legation appears in the left margin on p.
 38 in Howard's reconstruction of the work.

 The selection and juxtaposition of themes from Figaro and Don Giovanni may have had special significance for Liszt.
 Howard describes it as follows:

 Bearing in mind George Bernard Shaw's perceptive observations upon Liszt's musical interpretation of the morality of the Don in the Don Giovanni Fantasy, it might be similarly if cautiously suggested that the combination and disposition of the themes in the minuet scene in the present work also adumbrate a moral fable: that the flirtatiousness of Cherubino which may seem harmless enough at the beginning could be leading to the unforgivable behaviour of a Don Giovanni, unless good common sense (See Figaro: "Non più andrai...") hinders him from doing so.